Router Configuration

 Configuration Storage

-Gateway proxy configuration can be stored in two ways:
+Gateway proxy configuration can be stored in the following two ways:

 -